TIMESERIAL

 * If you pass in 90 seconds it will return a time in the next minute and 30 seconds.

-* You can also specify relative times for each argument using any numeric expression that represents some number of hours, minutes, or seconds before or after a certain time.
+* You can specify relative times for each argument representing some number of hours, minutes, or seconds before or after a certain time.

 * The following example uses expressions instead of absolute time numbers.